 I’ve been on at the detention centre staff about this problem.
 They brought extra speakers but couldn’t plug them in.
 I keep complaining.
 The judge gets angry and threatens to bar me from the court.
 Each time I reminded them: I’m on my own, dealing with these legal issues, virtually without a defence.
 That irritates the judge, to put it mildly.
 But what can I do?
 Things are never easy.”

-That day the Supreme Court of Karelia rejected the Open Letter.
+That day the High Court of Karelia rejected the Open Letter.
 Its press service explained, “Only people taking part in a criminal case have the right to issue statements declaring their lack of confidence in the court, the rejection of individual judges and the panel of judges, the transfer of the case to another court.”